Taming-the-BEAST/FBD-tutorial/README.md

 \label{tracerTurnover}
 \end{figure}

 When comparing the MCMC with data to those sampled just under the prior, we can see that this prior and posterior densities are nearly identical.
 Additionally, you may be alarmed that the prior density looks nothing like the Uniform(0,1) prior we applied in BEAUti.
-However, it's important to understand that when specifying \mi{Sample From Prior} in BEAUti we are telling BEAST to ignore the likelihood coming from the \textit{sequence data}, but the MCMC continues to account for the other data---fossil occurrence times---that we have input.
+However, it's important to understand that when specifying **Sample From Prior** in BEAUti we are telling BEAST to ignore the likelihood coming from the _sequence data_, but the MCMC continues to account for the other data---fossil occurrence times---that we have input.
 Thus, since we have a good number of fossils, the estimates of turnover, diversification, and the sampling proportion are highly informed by these data.
 If we used fewer fossils, the posterior and prior densities would be less congruent because the fossil data are still considered when ``sampling from the prior'' in this case.
 By contrast, if the information from the fossil occurrence times was ignored when sampling under the prior, then the posterior and prior densities for the FBD parameters would deviate more when many fossils are used.

-\begin{framed}
-Continue examining the options in Tracer.
-This program is very, \textit{very} useful for exploring many aspects of your analysis.
-\end{framed}

-\bigskip
-\subsubsection{Summarizing the Trees in Treeannotator}\label{treeannotatorSec}
+### Summarizing the Trees in Treeannotator

 After reviewing the trace files from the two independent runs in Tracer and verifying that both runs converged on the posterior distributions and reached stationarity, we can combine the sampled trees into a single tree file and summarize the results.
 \begin{framed}